 (M121)The Nontransmitted BSSID Capability field contains the contents of the Capability Information field (defined in 9.4.1.4 (Capability Information field)) in beacons for the BSS.

+NOTE – The Critical Update Flag subfield of the Nontransmitted BSSID Capability field is set to 1 in the Beacon frame(s) until and including the next DTIM Beacon frame of the nontransmitted BSSID if there is a change to a value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP in the same AP MLD as the AP corresponding to the nontransmitted BSSID or a value carried in the BSS Parameters Change Count subfield in the Common Info field of the Basic variant Multi-Link element in the Nontransmitted BSSID profile corresponding to the nontransmitted BSSID.
+Otherwise the subfield is set to 0.
+(See 35.3.8 (BSS parameter critical update procedure)) (#1013)

 The Nontransmitted BSSID Capability element is included in the Nontransmitted BSSID Profile subelement of the Multiple BSSID element defined in 9.4.2.45 (Multiple BSSID element).
 The use of the Multiple BSSID element is described in 11.10.14 (Multiple BSSID set) and Nontransmitted BSSID advertisement procedures are described in 11.1.3.8 (Multiple BSSID procedure).